Condensed milk cookies – soft, chewy and so delicious! Topped with chocolate chips or, for a change, with dried cranberries!

 - Bake in the preheated oven for about 12 minutes until only lightly golden.
 (3)

-- Let rest on the tray for 5 minutes before transferring to a wire rack.
+- Let rest on the tray for 5 minutes before transferring them to a wire rack.
 (4)

 - If you like to have more chocolate in the cookies, you can fold a slightly larger amount of chocolate chips into the batter.